-45.2 Loan appraisal and terms/ conditions
+45.2 Loan appraisal and terms/ conditions; and Key Facts Statement for Loans and Advances

-- 45.2.1 NBFCs shall convey in writing to the borrower in the vernacular language as understood by the borrower by means of sanction letter or otherwise, the amount of loan sanctioned along with the terms and conditions including annualised rate of interest and method of application thereof and keep the acceptance of these terms and conditions by the borrower on its record.
-As complaints received against NBFCs generally pertain to charging of high interest/penal charges, NBFCs shall mention the penalties charged for late repayment in bold in the loan agreement. - 45.2.2 Borrowers may not be fully aware of the terms and conditions of the loans including rate of interest at the time of sanction of loans, either because the NBFC does not provide details of the same or the borrower has no time to look into detailed agreement.
+45.2.1 NBFCs shall convey in writing to the borrower in the vernacular language as understood by the borrower by means of sanction letter or otherwise, the amount of loan sanctioned along with the terms and conditions including annualised rate of interest and method of application thereof and keep the acceptance of these terms and conditions by the borrower on its record.
+As complaints received against NBFCs generally pertain to charging of high interest/penal charges, NBFCs shall mention the penalties charged for late repayment in bold in the loan agreement.

+- 45.2.2 Borrowers may not be fully aware of the terms and conditions of the loans including rate of interest at the time of sanction of loans, either because the NBFC does not provide details of the same or the borrower has no time to look into detailed agreement.
 Not furnishing a copy of the loan agreement or enclosures quoted in the loan agreement is an unfair practice and this could lead to disputes between the NBFC and the borrower with regard to the terms and conditions.
-NBFCs, shall furnish a copy of the loan agreement as understood by the borrower along with a copy each of all enclosures quoted in the loan agreement to all the borrowers at the time of sanction / disbursement of loans.
+NBFCs, shall furnish a copy of the loan agreement as understood by the borrower along with a copy each of all enclosures quoted in the loan agreement to all the borrowers at the time of sanction / disbursement of loans. - 45.2.3 NBFCs shall comply with the instructions contained in the circular on 'Key Facts Statement (KFS) for Loans & Advances' dated April 15, 2024, as amended from time to time (format of KFS as given in the circular is incorporated in Annex XXVII).

-45.3 15Penal charges in loan accounts
+45.3 19Penal charges in loan accounts

 - 45.3.1 Penalty, if charged, for non-compliance of material terms and conditions of loan contract by the borrower shall be treated as 'penal charges' and shall not be levied in the form of 'penal interest' that is added to the rate of interest charged on the advances.
 There shall be no capitalisation of penal charges i.e., no further interest computed on such charges.
-However, this will not affect the normal procedures for compounding of interest in the loan account. - 45.3.2 NBFCs shall not introduce any additional component to the rate of interest and ensure compliance to these guidelines in both letter and spirit. - 45.3.3 NBFCs shall formulate a Board approved policy on penal charges or similar charges on loans, by whatever name called. - 45.3.4 The quantum of penal charges shall be reasonable and commensurate with the non-compliance of material terms and conditions of loan contract without being discriminatory within a particular loan/product category. - 45.3.5 The penal charges in case of loans sanctioned to 'individual borrowers, for purposes other than business', shall not be higher than the penal charges to non-individual borrowers for similar non-compliance of material terms and conditions. - 45.3.6 The quantum and reason for penal charges shall be clearly disclosed by NBFCs to the customers in the loan agreement and most important terms & conditions/Key Fact Statement (KFS) as, in addition to being displayed on websites of NBFCs under Interest rates and Service Charges. - 45.3.7 Whenever reminders for non-compliance of material terms and conditions of loan are sent to borrowers, the penal charges shall be communicated.
-Further, any instance of levy of penal charges and the reason therefor shall also be communicated.
+However, this will not affect the normal procedures for compounding of interest in the loan account. - 45.3.2 NBFCs shall not introduce any additional component to the rate of interest and ensure compliance to these guidelines in both letter and spirit. - 45.3.3 NBFCs shall formulate a Board approved policy on penal charges or similar charges on loans, by whatever name called. - 45.3.4 The quantum of penal charges shall be reasonable and commensurate with the non-compliance of material terms and conditions of loan contract without being discriminatory within a particular loan/product category. - 45.3.5 The penal charges in case of loans sanctioned to 'individual borrowers, for purposes other than business', shall not be higher than the penal charges to non-individual borrowers for similar non-compliance of material terms and conditions.

-15 Vide circular DoR.MCS.REC.28/01.01.001/2023-24 dated August 18, 2023.
+19 Vide circular DoR.MCS.REC.28/01.01.001/2023-24 dated August 18, 2023.